 Wi-Fi and Charging Stations

-Free charging stations are also located throughout the airport throughout the concourses and near every gate.
-Many restaurants and bars may also offer a place to plug in and charge your devices.
+Free charging stations are also located throughout the airport including near every gate.
+Many restaurants and bars may also offer a place to charge your devices.

 Airport Tips and Tidbits

 - The airport is named for John Foster Dulles, the 52nd Secretary of State who served under President Dwight Eisenhower.

 - The airport was designed by the famous architect Eero Saarinen, who is best known for designing Gateway Arch in St. Louis and the TWA Flight Center at John F. Kennedy International Airport in New York.